jalexw/mould/README.md

 ### A more complicated template usage

 The following example covers the following:
 - Loading template from a one-off source directory using `--template-sources` flag.
 This overrides the `template-sources.json` configured.
+In this example, we're trying to use a template named `example-typescript-project` (found in the [`./test-fixtures/test-moulds` templates directory](./test-fixtures/test-moulds)).
 - Passing custom inputs `org_scope=jalexw` and `project_name=my_new_project_name` after the `--input` flag, allowing custom variable substitution as defined by the [`.mouldconfig.json`](./test-fixtures/test-moulds/example-typescript-project/.mouldconfig.json) configuration for the mould.

 ```bash